 Overall, ultrawide monitors provide a more immersive gaming experience, but they’re not the best when it comes to fast-paced competitive gameplay.

 As far as professional use is concerned, depending on the resolution, a dual monitor setup will provide you with more screen real estate, but you will also have to cope with the bezel/gap in-between the monitors.

-However, ultrawide monitors are also exceptionally useful for professional audio/video editors as you get a wider preview of timelines.
+However, ultrawide monitors are also exceptionally useful for professional audio/video editors as you get a broader preview of timelines.
 Moreover, for most people, a high-resolution ultrawide display offers more than enough screen space.

 Deciding between an ultrawide display or a dual monitor setup depends on what type of video games you play as well as on what kind of work you do.

-In this article, you’ll find everything you need to know in order to make an informed decision about your next display.
+In this article, you’ll find everything you need to know to make an informed decision about your next display.

 21:9 UltraWide vs. 16:9 Widescreen